sfloresmo/VRR_MSR/README.md

 - Tmax_over_Tc — time depth of correlations
 - order — order of approximation: order=1 for the bare MSR prediction, order=2 for the one-loop MSR prediction
 - init — initial condition for the correlation in the fixed-point search
-- iter_init — iteration number used to initialize the fixed-point search
+- iter_init — iteration number used to initialise the fixed-point search
 - nb_iter — total number of iterations performed starting from iter_init
 - coupling — type of coupling (here, quadrupolar with ℓ = 2)